jamesfawcett/Thinkpad-X201-Hackintosh-Catalina/README.md

 ## Screen resolution ##

-There are a couple of different screen resolutions for the thinkpads, mine is set to 1440x900, this is set in the config.plist (or edit with Clover Configurator).
+There are a couple of different screen resolutions for the thinkpads, mine is set to ~1440x900~ - update, I now have the 1280x800 resolution this is set in the config.plist (or edit with Clover Configurator).

 ## Instructions ##